Federated Transfer Learning with Differential Privacy: Low-Dimensional Linear Regression

 The terms involving $\epsilon$ in \eqref{eq:lowerbound_rate2} quantify the effects of privacy on the linear regression problem.
-The term $d(n\epsilon)^{-1}$ arises from the central DP constraint on the target site, while the second term is due to the FDP constraint.
 We compare the fundamental difficulty of estimating the linear regression parameter under different notions of privacy below.
-We focus on the case where there is no heterogeneity across different sites and each site has $n$ pairs of covariate-response observations.
-Suppose that there is a total of $K$ sites.
-That is, we have a total of $nK$ i.i.d.~data $(X_i, Y_i)$ from the Gaussian linear model \eqref{eq:regression_model} with regression parameter $\beta$.
+We focus on the case where no heterogeneity exists across different sites and each site has $n$ pairs of covariate-response observations.
+Suppose there are $K$ sites, i.e., we have $nK$ i.i.d. data $(X_i, Y_i)$ from the linear model \eqref{eq:regression_model} with regression parameter $ \beta$.

 From left to right, we observe here the similar phenomenon of increasing difficulty, as discussed in the mean estimation problem (\Cref{table: boundary}).
-In particular, the privacy error term under FDP is larger than that under DP by a factor of $\sqrt{K}$, while the privacy error term under LDP is larger than that under FDP by a factor of $\sqrt{n}$.
+In particular, the privacy error term under FDP is larger than that under DP by a factor of $\sqrt{K}$, while the privacy error term under LDP is at least larger than that under FDP by a factor of $\sqrt{n}$.